 What happens in this step?
 The onions and celery will fry in the sausage fat and fond built in the first step, solidifying the flavor base we want.

-When the butter foams, add the yellow and green onions and celery.
-Mix well and cook until the onions are clear and starting to brown, about 15 to 20 minutes.
+- When the butter foams, add the yellow and green onions and celery.
+Mix well and cook until the onions are clear and starting to brown; about 15 to 20 minutes.
 Stir often so it doesn’t stick and burn.

 What happens in this step?
 Now that we have a foundation built with strong flavors, the sausage and aromatics are added to start building the unique flavors of this recipe.

-Next, stir in the giblets, parsley, the rest of the sage and more of the Herb and Spice Blend.
+- Next, stir in the giblets, parsley, the rest of the sage, and more of the Herb and Spice Blend.
 Mix well to combine.
 Reduce the heat to low and cook another 10 minutes while the flavors meld.
 Keep stirring so it doesn’t stick.

-At this point, mix in about 2 ½ cups of the stock (reserve the rest) and the remaining sage; increase the heat to medium-high and bring it to a heavy simmer for about 5 minutes, stirring occasionally.
+- Add about 2 ½ cups of the stock (reserve the rest); increase the heat to medium-high and bring it to a heavy simmer for about 5 minutes, stirring occasionally.
+Reduce the heat to low and mix in the bread completely.
+Stir for about 5 minutes.
+Remove the pan from the heat, cover and let it sit while you prepare the oysters.
+Preheat the oven to 350 degrees.

 Prepare and add the oysters (or "Ersters" as Aunt Dorothy used to say)